Panopto 4.2 Online Video Platform – What’s New

 As with every release, we’ve made a number of other updates across the platform to improve usability and performance:

 If you’re an existing Panopto customer, thank you as always for helping to shape our product with your feedback – we look forward to hearing your thoughts on the 4.2 release.
-If you’re not a Panopto customer, but are interested in learning more about our online video platform, click the button below to sign up for a free trial or chat with someone from the Panopto sales team.
+If you’re not a Panopto customer, but are interested in learning more about our online video platform, request a free trial today.